Biden’s Strikes in Yemen Are Unconstitutional, Bipartisan Members of Congress Say

 “We must stand in full support of sending the strongest message possible to the Iran-backed Houthi militants,” posted Rep. Don Davis, D-N.C.

-“Iran sowed hatred across the Middle East, and the world is now reaping endless attacks from Hezbollah, Hamas and Houthis,” said Rep. Brian Mast of Florida, who showed up to Congress in an IDF uniform on October 13, 2023.
+“Iran sowed hatred across the Middle East, and the world is now reaping endless attacks from Hezbollah, Hamas and Houthis,” said Rep. Brian Mast of Florida, who showed up to Congress in an Israel Defense Forces uniform on October 13, 2023.
 “It’s simple: If Iran is the state sponsor of terrorism, then Houthis are the terrorists. @POTUS should re-designate the Houthis as a terrorist group TODAY.”

 While Biden justified his Yemen strikes without congressional authorization, in 2020, when President Donald Trump was escalating hostilities with Iran, he was a staunch defender of the notion that Congress should be consulted before taking military action that could spark U.S. involvement in a regional war.